Kick start your 2019 with a list of suggested New Year’s resolution for nurses. It’s time for reflections and resolutions.

 - Attend continuing education such as nursing seminars and postgrad course, if permitted.

-- Do out-of-town trips alone or with your friends.
+- Make out-of-town trips alone or with your friends.

 Having a new environment besides the hospital interiors would be nice.
-Leaving the chaos of your work place is another way to reward one’s self from the hard work that you have done.
-Change the scenery of sick patients, ranting relatives and demanding doctors to a nice view of the beach or a quite view of the mountains.
+Leaving the chaos of your workplace is another way to reward one’s self from the hard work that you have done.
+Change the scenery of sick patients, ranting relatives, and demanding doctors to a beautiful view of the beach or a quiet view of the mountains.

 - Improve your time management skills.

 Learning and improving your time management skills would make you more productive.
 Prioritize the tasks asked of you.
-Plan on the strategies that you will be applying in accomplishing asks in a shorter period of time.
-Some benefit of this is that it lowers stress and helps you focus which would eventually lead to success.
+Plan on the strategies that you will be applying in accomplishing tasks in a shorter period.
+Some benefit of this is that it lowers stress and helps you focus, which would eventually lead to success.

 - Explore other opportunities in nursing, like blogging or vlogging.

-Some nurses find other ways to enjoy their chosen profession one way to do it is to share your ideas and personal experiences with everyone.
-Do you have a lot of interesting ideas to share why not try writing articles and creative features?
+Some nurses find other ways to enjoy their chosen profession; one way to do it is to share your ideas and personal experiences with everyone.
+Do you have a lot of exciting ideas to share why not try writing articles and creative features?
 Join the rnspeak.com team.

 - Workout at least 30 minutes a day.

-Being fit physically, emotionally and mentally are always on the list for New Year’s resolutions but this also benefit you professionally as well.
+Being fit physically, emotionally, and mentally are always on the list for New Year’s resolutions, but this also benefits you professionally as well.
 Taking care of your body allows you to have more energy to take care of your patients.
-You can definitely squeeze a 30 minute workout in your busy schedule if you are determined to get fit.
-You might want to consider meditation too, to relax your inner being and to maintain a clear mind.
+You can squeeze a 30-minute workout in your busy schedule if you are determined to get fit.
+You might want to consider meditation too, to relax your inner being, and to maintain a clear mind.

 - Discover new hobbies outside nursing.

 Find other activities you can put your extra energy on.
-Some would do planting and some would explore the world of entrepreneurship.
-This does not only give them a new world to live in that is besides nursing but also provides them extra income.
+Some would do planting, and some would explore the world of entrepreneurship.
+This does not only gives them a new world to live in that is besides nursing but also provides them extra income.

-- Or spend few minutes every day to check out our site.
+- Or spend a few minutes every day to check out our site.

 Rnspeak.com offers free, reliable resources of up-to-date scientific data, updates, and issues related to the Nursing profession.
-Feel free to express your thoughts and reactions in the comment box and you might find someone to relate with.
+Feel free to express your thoughts and reactions in the comment box, and you might find someone to connect with.

 Keeping and sticking to your new year’s resolutions is hard.
-Some people would actually feel guilty during Christmas season because they were not able to do their resolutions.
+Some people would feel guilty during the Christmas season because they were not able to make their resolutions.

-“Only 20% of us are keep our resolutions until February?
+“Only 20% of us are keeping our resolutions until February?
 Due to the unattainability and difficulty of the created resolution, we tend to forget and let go of these intentions. “– Business Insider